MGraph-Technologies/mgraph-web/README.md

 MGraph relies on Supabase's SDK and row-level security as much as possible for data access, and supplementally uses Next API routes for more complex operations.

-[Here's](https://www.figma.com/file/gSnbPoxnVDUi3hRcpwynx5/MGraph-Architecture?node-id=0-1&t=8qwyu3LdUzB5q2jW-11) a high-level diagram of a classical MGraph deployment.
+[Here's](https://www.figma.com/file/gSnbPoxnVDUi3hRcpwynx5/MGraph-Architecture?node-id=0-1&t=8qwyu3LdUzB5q2jW-11) a diagram of a classical MGraph deployment.

 ### Priority contribution areas